magn3054/P6-Rock_detection/README.md

 ```

 ![image of conversion progress](.png)<br>
+*It works if no message is returned in the terminal*
-*Conversion may take some time - just wait*
+*Conversion may take some time - the bigger the file, the longer the wait*

 After conversion you should be able to run the command ***ros2 bag play*** **\<folder containing .db3 and .yaml>**